CruiseOutlook

 Heads Up

-Be cautious of pickpockets in crowded tourist areas and always keep your belongings secure.
-Additionally, familiarize yourself with local customs and etiquette to enhance your experience.
+Be cautious of pickpockets in crowded tourist areas, especially around major attractions.
+It's also wise to familiarize yourself with local customs and etiquette to enhance your experience.